|

 The back side of a faux fireplace surround and mantel

-Now that we have the faux firebox, the front for the tile, and the surround with the mantel all done, we need to assemble everything before tiling.
+Now that we have the faux firebox, the front for the tile, and the surround with the mantel all done, we need to assemble everything before finishing.

-The project can start to get heavy for us just two of us to move, so we moved the fireplace into the livingroom before assembling and starting to tile.
+The project started to get heavy for us just two of us to move, so we moved the fireplace into the living room before assembling and starting to tile.

-Next glue the front edge of the firebox to the wood front and nail in place. (my bad I have no image).
+Next, glue the front edge of the firebox to the wood front and nail it in place. (my bad I have no image).

 Using L Brackets and nails to assemble piece of a faux fireplace

-Once the fireplace box is attached to the front, lay the front with box attached to your fireplace surround.
-You can glue and nail it, but we found it easier to glue and use 7 L brackets to hold it in place.
+Once the fireplace box is attached to the front, lay the front with the box attached to your fireplace surround.
+You can glue and brad nail it, but we found it easier to glue and use 7 L brackets and wood screws to hold it in place.

 Attaching a fireplace surround with L Brackets

-There are a few things to consider when purchasing tile for a fake fireplace.
+I gave up the faux brick idea right away in favor of tile.
+There are a few things to consider when purchasing tile for a faux fireplace.
 Can it be cut?
 Do you want to be cutting tile?
 What’s the budget?
-What colour do you want?
-How much do you need for the surface of your fireplace.
-Do you want to tile the firebox center?
+What color do you want?
+How much material do you need to cover the front surface of the fireplace?
+Do you want to tile the firebox, or not?

-We can cut the tile, the budget is $150 (Canadian), we want dark grey or black tiles not bigger than typical subway tiles, we need 15 – 20 square feet.
-We decided NOT to tile the firebox as I am still thinking about painting a fire image for the firebox area.
+We can cut the tile, the budget is $150 (Canadian), we want dark grey or black tiles not bigger than typical subway tiles, and we need 15 – 20 square feet of tile material.
+We decided NOT to tile the firebox as I am still thinking about painting a fire image for the firebox area, and eventually an electric fireplace insert.

-Starting at Home Depot and Lowes we looked at price and local availability, then made notes and went to see Habitat for Humanity.
-I freaked out when found enough matching penny tile in 12 by 12 sheets.
-We got them 25% of the original cost so $6 each at Habitat.
+Starting at Home Depot and Lowes we looked at sand local availability, then made notes and went to the thrift stores to see if we could find either enough material or some material that matched what they had in the department stores.
+We found tile at Habitat for Humanity.
+I freaked out when we found enough matching penny tiles in 12 by 12 sheets.
+We got them for 25% of the original cost so $6 each at Habitat.

 The great thing about this penny tile is it comes in 12 by 12 connected sheets so no individual tile setting, but we don’t know how to cut or have the equipment to cut it.
 We decided to place the tile so that one edge would not be even.